 It consists of 4 layers:

-Let's take a look at the ingredients we need to make this keto tart recipe:
+Let's take a look at the ingredients we need:

 - Almond Flour - I used ground almonds, which is equivalent to regular almond flour in the US.
 If using super-fine almond flour, reduce the amount by 2 tablespoons.